 Using HTML markup for localized websites

-Google is looking for two main markup items: rel=”alternate” hreflang=”x” The first one tells your browser and search engine, that a page is an alternative version.
+Google looks for two main markup items: rel=”alternate” hreflang=”x” .
+The first one tells your browser and search engine that a page is an alternative version.
 The second one determines the geographic location and language.
 If they fit the visitor’s browser’s language and geolocation, they will suggest to Google that your page is eligible for indexing in keyword searches.
 They are usually added to the header section and links.

 Here’s a simple example for a German version of a website.
-It means that the /de page (a subfolder page) will be in German.
+It determines that the /de page (a subfolder page) will be in German.

 <link rel=”alternate” hreflang=”de” href=”http://textunited.com/de” />

-This is optimal for not fully translated pages.
-If you’re going all-in, please create a sitemap file containing all relevant hreflang information and keep it fresh as you build more content.
+This is optimal for pages that have not been fully translated.
+If you’re going all-in, you should create a sitemap file containing all relevant hreflang information and keep it updated as you build more content.

-A sitemap is a small file you are already using, which contains navigation information that search engine crawlers check while analyzing what pages are available within your domain.
-This not only speeds up that search, but also may impact higher rankings in search results!
+A sitemap is a small file that you are already using, which contains navigation information that search engine crawlers check while analyzing what pages are available within your domain.
+This not only speeds up that search but may also have the impact of higher rankings in search results!

 Mixing geolocation with languages and failsafes

-Markup parameters allow you to give suggestions what to display, eg.
+Markup parameters allow you to give suggestions as to what to display, eg.

-hreflang=”x-default” hreflang=”de-DE” uses the first de to determine the location, in this case, Germany, and the second DE to use German.
+hreflang=”x-default” hreflang=”de-DE” uses the first de to determine the location, in this case, Germany, and the second DE to use the German language.

 hreflang=”en-JP” is seemingly a failsafe for when you don’t have a Japanese version and want to display your content in English.
 Don’t do it this way though.
 Just leave hreflang=”x-default”.